If you think you have read that very same headline before on this blog, you are absolutely right. I have consciously chosen the same headline.

 But we don't like generators running.
 So obviously, quiet solar power would be the answer.

 Checking our the available space on our roof, I came up with a plan to order 12 100W panels, 6 on either side of the rig.
 Bigger panels were available, but I couldn't find space for them on the roof.
-These panels, brand new, were $717 plus tax only.
+These panels, all together, brand new, were $717 plus tax only.
 The first 100W panel we ever bought back in 2002 was $500!!!
 So prices have come down a lot.

 The ordered panels have arrived and we picked them up at the host station.